adbaditya/metadata-maker/README.md

 * Query various LLM for metadata using ISBN, title, or author
 * Use Tesseract.js(OCR) to extract data from clear book cover images
 * Auto-generate multilingual and standards-aligned metadata
-* Offer an option to save associated images along with metadata
+* Offer an option to save associated images along with metadata to build websites or online catalogues

 Ideal for cataloging unique or non-standard items with AI assistance, while ensuring human oversight for accuracy and context.
 The base model template for manual entry of metadata was developed at the University of Illinois, and the AI integration was developed by the Virginia Commonwealth University in Qatar.

 A live version of the tool is available here: https://metadata-maker.pages.dev/

 ## Editing institution information